skyflowapi/skyflow-iOS/README.md

 Other parameters in the `Skyflow.Style` object are ignored for `label` and `errorText` text views.

 Finally, the `type` parameter takes a Skyflow.ElementType.
 Each type applies the appropriate regex and validations to the form element.
-There are currently 4 types:
+There are currently 5 types:
+- `INPUT_FIELD`
 - `CARDHOLDER_NAME`
 - `CARD_NUMBER`
 - `EXPIRATION_DATE`
 - `CVV`

+The `INPUT_FIELD` type is a custom UI element without any built-in validations.

 Once the `Skyflow.CollectElementInput` and `Skyflow.CollectElementOptions` objects are defined, add to the container using the ```create(input: CollectElementInput, options: CollectElementOptions)``` method as shown below.
 The `input` param takes a `Skyflow.CollectElementInput` object as defined above and the `options` parameter takes an `Skyflow.CollectElementOptions` object as described below: